nickaggarwal/inferless-summarization/README.md

 ---
 ## Curl Command
-Following is an example of the CURL command you can use to make inference.
+Following is an example of the curl command you can use to make inference.
 You can find the exact curl command in the Model's API page in Inferless.

 ```bash
 curl --location '<your_inference_url>' \